Non-Perturbative Real Topological Strings: The real topological string

 As one would expect from mirror symmetry, the calculation of $\CG_\chi$ is easier in the B-model.
-This was first shown in the case of $\CT=\CG_{-1}$ in \cite{walcher-dq}.
+This was first shown in the case of $\CT=\CG_{-1}$ in~\cite{walcher-dq}.
 The domain wall tension is a holomorphic section of the Hodge line bundle $\CL$ over the moduli space of complex structures $\CM$ of $X$.
-It solves an inhomogeneous Picard--Fuchs equation of the form \be \mathfrak{L} \CT= f(z_a), \ee where $\mathfrak{L}$ is the Picard--Fuchs operator which governs the closed string periods, and $f(z_a)$ is a known function of the complex moduli.
-This leads to an efficient counting of disks ending on $L$.
+Let us denote by $z^a$, with $a=1,\dots, s$, a set of generic complex coordinates on this moduli space, where $s$ is the dimension of $\CM$.
+Then, $\CT$ solves an inhomogeneous Picard--Fuchs equation of the form \be \mathfrak{L} \CT= f(z^a), \ee where $\mathfrak{L}$ is the Picard--Fuchs operator which governs the closed string periods, and $f(z^a)$ is a~known function of the complex moduli.
+This leads to an efficient counting of disks ending on~$L$.
 The question then arises of how to compute the higher order terms in the real topological string free energy.
-This problem was solved by Walcher by finding {\it extended} HAE for the real topological string, which generalize the closed string case originally studied in \cite{bcov-pre,bcov}.
-In order to present Walcher's HAE we need to recall some basic ingredients on the special geometry of the CY moduli space $\CM$ (further details can be found in e.g. \cite{cdlo,bcov, klemm}).
+This problem was solved by Walcher by finding {\it extended} HAEs for the real topological string, which generalize the closed string case originally studied in~\cite{bcov-pre,bcov}.
+In order to present Walcher's HAE we need to recall some basic ingredients on the special geometry of the CY moduli space $\CM$ (further details can be found in, e.g.,~\cite{bcov, cdlo,klemm}).